Connectivity constrains quantum codes: Abstract

-Quantum low-density parity-check (LDPC) codes are an important class of quantum error correcting codes.
-In such codes, each qubit only affects a constant number of syndrome bits, and each syndrome bit only relies on some constant number of qubits.
-Constructing quantum LDPC codes is challenging.
-It is an open problem to understand if there exist good quantum LDPC codes, i.e.\ with constant rate and relative distance.
-Furthermore, techniques to process encoded information in quantum LDPC codes are poorly understood.
-Making progress on this problem is essential for using quantum LDPC codes in scalable quantum computers.
-We present a unified way to address these problems.
 Our main results are a) a bound on the distance, b) a bound on the code dimension and c) limitations on certain fault-tolerant gates that can be applied to quantum LDPC codes.
 All three of these bounds are cast as a function of the graph separator of the connectivity graph representation of the quantum code.
-We find that unless the connectivity graph contains an expander, the code is severely limited.
+We find that unless the connectivity graph contains an expander, the code is notably limited.
 This implies a necessary, but not sufficient, condition to construct good codes.
 This is the first bound that studies the limitations of quantum LDPC codes that does not rely on geometric locality.
-As an application, we present limitations of quantum LDPC codes associated with local graphs in $D$-dimensional hyperbolic space.
+As an application, we present bounds on quantum LDPC codes associated with local graphs in $D$-dimensional hyperbolic space, and local graph on $g$-genus surfaces.